 Lily graduated from the University of Surrey with a Music Degree and has worked in a variety of cultural spots in London ever since.
 She is currently at Chelsea Physic Garden but previous jobs have included an intriguing year working at the Horniman Museum and Gardens with an overstuffed walrus and in the press team at Battersea Arts Centre which opened her eyes to theatre she'd never been brave enough to attend before.
 Ever since, Lily has found herself becoming more and more adventurous, and has even braved the odd immersive theatre experience, although police charging into a warehouse in Hackney and pushing her out of the way may have been a step too far.

-Marianna, being Italian, has an opinion on just about everything.
-Her dream has always been to become an arts critic and, after collecting a few degrees, she realised that it was easier to learn how to write in a foreign language than finding a job in her home country.
-She believes that anything deserves an honest review and that more people going to the theatre would result in fewer wars.
-Recently she has developed intolerance toward the words “secret” and “immersive” but she hopes it’s only temporary.
+Marianna, being Italian, has an opinion on just about everything and believes that anything deserves an honest review.
+Her dream has always been to become an arts critic and, after collecting a few degrees, she realised that it was easier to start writing in a foreign language than finding a job in her home country.
+In the UK, she tried the route of grown-up employment but soon understood that the arts and live events are highly addictive.

 Martin is an editor of books on psychoanalysis as well as a writer and poet.
 Theatre has always been ‘that thing that was always there that he is unable to avoid’ and so he loves it as he does any other member of his family.
 He has variously been described as ‘the man with all the t’s’, ‘the voice of the indifference’ and ‘Jesus’, but overall he is just some guy.
 He wakes up, does some stuff then returns to slumber, ad infinitum.
 A container of voices.
 He hates mushrooms.

 Mike Carter is a playwright, script-reader, workshop leader and dramaturg.
 He has worked across London’s fringe theatre scene for over a decade and remains committed to supporting new talent and good work.